 The seizures, the most recent just last week, already represent more than twice the amount captured in 2017, weigh some 118 tons, and are valued at HK$17 million (US$2.1 million).

-The Agriculture, Fisheries and Conservation Department, which is responsible for following up cases involving endangered species, expected as much.
+The Agriculture, Fisheries and Conservation Department, responsible for following up on cases involving endangered species, expected as much.

 In December, as it sought a recommendation from the Endangered Species Advisory Committee (ESAC) on how to dispose of its growing stockpile, the AFCD acknowledged that “rapidly rising demand” for precious tropical hardwoods had led to “serious concerns” about the unregulated and illegal timber trade.

-In its submission to the committee, it wrote that while the department would “stay alert,” it expected “more timber seizures of wood logs in the future.”
+In its submission to the committee, it wrote that while the department would “stay alert,” it expected “more timber seizures … in the future.”